Data Mixing Agent: Learning to Re-weight Domains for Continual Pre-training: Experimental Results

 We evaluate the Data Mixing Agent's generalization to unseen target fields by directly utilizing the agent trained on the math reasoning field to guide domain reweighting for the code generation field.
-The results are shown in Table \ref{tab:code_result}.
+The results are shown in Table \ref{tab:code_result_appn}.
 We have the following observations:

-\textbf{The capabilities of Data Mixing Agent can partially generalize across target fields without retraining.} DataAgent$_{RL}$ achieves the best average performance of 46.3\% and 41.63\% on the LLaMA-3B-DCLM-100B and Pythia-1.4B target models, outperforming the RegMix method by 1.45\% and 2.67\%.
+\textbf{The capabilities of Data Mixing Agent can partially generalize across target fields without retraining.} DataAgent$_{RL}$ achieves the best average performance of 46.3\% and 41.63\% on the LLaMA-DCLM and Pythia-1.4B target models, outperforming the DBL method by an average of 2.78\% and RegMix method by 2.67\%.
 These results prove that heuristics learned in the math reasoning field can be partially transferred to the code generation field without modifying the weights of the agent.
 However, we observe a degradation in DataAgent$_{RL}$'s advantage over the baseline methods in code generation.
-For example, DataAgent$_{RL}$ outperforms naive training by 6.22\%, while in Table \ref{tab:2D-main-results}, the advantage is 8.52\%.
+For example, DataAgent$_{RL}$ outperforms naive training by 6.22\%, while in Table \ref{tab:2D-main-results-appn}, the advantage is 8.52\%.
 This is mainly due to that applying DataAgent$_{RL}$ to code generation leads to a major 3.18\% drop on general benchmarks compared to math reasoning, which indicates the existence of heuristics that are dependent on the target field and the potential misalignment when converting them to a new target field.

 \textbf{The Data Mixing Agent still demonstrates strong generalization to synthetic source-field data and unseen target fields.} This is validated through continual pre-training in the code generation domain using synthetic data from the Pythia-1.4B model.
 DataAgent$_{RL}$ outperforms RegMix by 2.63\% on general benchmarks, 2.8\% on code benchmarks, and 2.67\% on average.
 These results highlight the agent’s ability to generalize effectively, enabling its application to scenarios where the source-field data is unavailable and the target model is trained on previously unseen target fields.